 Reusable bags – UK supermarkets produce 1.2 billion bags just for fruit and vegetables, contributing to 59 billion pieces of single use plastic packaging every year.
 But keeping fresh foods separate is important to prevent cross contamination.
 Instead there are lots of reusable bags you can take with you instead.

 4. Cook from scratch more – as well as being cheaper, cooking is a better option for the environment than buying prepackaged food.
 As well as having less plastic packaging to worry about, you have more control over the ingredients that go into the food, so reducing the chances of a reaction.
-Here is a free ebook we have created with lots of recipes to help you get started.

 5. Grow your own – growing your own vegetables is a great way to reduce food costs and have complete control over what goes into the soil.
 Even if you don’t have much space, you can grow herbs and some vegetables in pots on a kitchen window or in plant boxes.

 6. Check the label – if you have food allergies, you will be well versed in checking labels.
 Use this superpower to check that food is of better quality.
 Look for labels with free range, organic, RSPCA assured on them.
 Also look for the country of origin as the more local it is the better it will be for the environment.
-On our app you can select to avoid palm oil in products, and the barcode scanner function will help show you other information so you can make the best choice for you.
-You can download the app for free here.

 7. Reduce food waste – did you know that every year the UK throws away 7 million tonnes of food and drink, that is just past it’s best before date but is still good to eat?
 You can buy food from places like Approved Food, where they sell surplus food and food that is near or just passed its best before date.
 This is sold at a huge discount and there is also a dietary section, which has options for dairy free, gluten free, vegan and vegetarian.